BobD/www.maetland.nl/README.md

 ### Installing

-Once you have node.js and gulp ready, install all other dependencie with:
+Once you have node.js and gulp ready, install all other dependencies with:

 ```
 npm install